Keeper vs Dashlane – which is the top competitor?

 Contrastingly, third-party audit results for Dashlane are hard to find.
 However, Dashlane claims that its products “are audited regularly and by different security auditors.”

-Keeper vs Dashlane: features overview
+Keeper vs Dashlane: feature comparison

-Both Keeper and Dashlane offer nifty basics like password importing, sharing, and generating as well as account/password recovery and autofill.
+Both Keeper and Dashlane offer nifty basics like password importing, sharing, and generating, as well as account/password recovery and autofill.
 What sets them apart is how the features are put into play.
 Keeper comes out ahead here with its smooth processes, flexible approach, and greater control.
 However, you’ll need to opt for premium plans to get all the benefits.

 Password importing